cc4i/sa-takehome-project-python/README.md

 git clone https://github.com/cc4i/sa-takehome-project-python.git && cd sa-takehome-project-python
 ```

-You can modify the Python version in [pyproject.toml](./pyproject.toml) accordingly, and then update the lock file and dependencies:
+You can modify the Python version at the section of "requires-python" in [pyproject.toml](./pyproject.toml) accordingly, and then update the lock file and dependencies:

 ```shell
 poetry lock